bhargav3096/MopMarvels/README.txt

 2024-06-13 1000 UTC

 Migration was done 20240613115009_InitialCreate
-*Note: please note that if Add-Migration MopMarvelsContex is not working then please write "Add-Migration -Context MopMarvelsContext"

-Logo has been uploaded on the index.cshtml page of our company "MopMarvels"

 We created several categories of Mop
 Now, I (Bhargav Chaudhari) handed over this project to Yash who will create about us page....

-2024-06-13 1850 UTC

 Started working on about us page
 Where added the deailts of what company is about?
-Why choose us? and some company information.
+Why choose us? and some company information

-2024-06-13 1900 UTC

-As i can see in the branch history my name is displayed as "Yansh" but it should be "Yash Aggarwal" So Please consider it.

-2024-06-13 1910 UTC

-Worked on seed data as database was not visible at first then update the datebase and did migration again

-2024-06-13 1920 UTC

 Hi Ankita,,
 Facing issues to access the database
-Application is running but data is not showing data-base I updated-database in Nutget Packet managers with "Update-Database" command.
+Application is running but data is not showing

-Solving the error of database tried to update the database but then also database was not visible.

-2024-06-13 1930 UTC
-I Worked on seed data because database is not displayed.
+Admin User Credential

+Email: admin@gmail.com
+password: Admin0)(*&^)

+Guest User Credential

+Email: guest@gmail.com
+password: Guest0)(*&^)